dora-team/dora.dev/hugo/content/capabilities/clear-and-communicated-ai-stance/index.md

 ## The cost of ambiguity

-In the rapidly evolving landscape of software development, ambiguity is the enemy of both innovation and safety.
+Ambiguity stifles innovation and safety.
 Without clear guidance, organizations face two equally detrimental extremes: developers acting too conservatively out of fear they will cross an invisible line, or acting too permissively and using unvetted tools that introduce significant risk.

 A **clear and communicated AI stance** acts as a corrective to this uncertainty.
 It is not merely a legal document buried in a wiki; it is a comprehensible, widely socialized framework that tells developers: "Here is how we expect you to use AI, here are the tools you can use, and here is how we support you."